eosrio/hyperion-docs/docs/quickstart.md

 ````
 Do you want to create a directory for npm global installations [Y/n] :
 ````
 This is recommended.
-If you choose `n`, npm packages will be installed as root.
+If you choose `n`, global npm packages will require root permissions.

 Now, the script will do the work, this can take a while.
 Get a cup of coffee and relax. =)